Here Comes Mr. Jordan: Plot

-Accompanied by Jordan, Joe goes to retrieve his lucky saxophone he left on Farnsworth's piano and finds the police conducting a group interrogation.
-Corkle, talking to himself, wanders the room looking for Joe or Jordan.
-Corkle has explained about Joe, Mr. Jordan and the body-switching, to the police detective (Donald MacBride) who thinks he is a nut.
-Joe manages to mentally nudge Corkle into turning on the radio to hear the championship fight and hears that Murdock has collapsed from a slight grazing punch.
+Accompanied by Jordan, Joe goes to retrieve the lucky saxophone he left on Farnsworth's piano and finds the police conducting a group interrogation.
+Talking to himself, Corkle wanders into the room looking for Joe or Jordan.
+Corkle has explained about Joe, Mr. Jordan and the body-switching to the police detective who thinks he is mentally ill.
+Joe manages to nudge Corkle into turning on the radio to listen to the championship fight and hears that Murdock has collapsed from a slight grazing punch.
 Jordan reveals that the boxer was shot by gamblers because he refused to throw the fight.
 Joe takes over Murdock's body and wins the title.
-Back at the mansion, Corkle hears one of the radio announcers mention a saxophone hanging by the ringside and seeing the saxophone gone from the room, realizes Joe has assumed Murdock's body.
+Back at the mansion, Corkle hears one of the radio announcers mention a saxophone hanging at ringside and seeing the saxophone gone from the room, realizes Joe has assumed Murdock's body.

 Corkle races down to the dressing room.
-There, Joe passes along information from Jordan that Farnsworth's body is in a refrigerator in the basement of the mansion.
+There Joe passes along information from Jordan that Farnsworth's body is in a refrigerator in the basement of the mansion.
 Corkle tells the detective, who promptly has Julia and Tony arrested.
-As Murdock, Joe fires his old, crooked manager and hires Corkle.
+As Murdock, Joe fires his old crooked manager and hires Corkle.
 Jordan reveals to Joe that this is his destiny; he can be Murdock and live his life.

 Healing the gunshot wound and at the same time removing Joe's memory of his past life, Jordan hangs around for a bit longer until Bette arrives.
-She wanted to see Corkle, but runs into Murdock instead.
+She wanted to see Corkle but runs into Murdock instead.
 The pair feel they have met before.
-The two go off together, while Jordan smiles and says "So long, champ."
+The two go off together while Jordan smiles and says "So long, champ."